Your people are your greatest asset. Yet many small-business owners do not have an interview strategy, which can lead to expensive hiring mistakes.

 Technique: Videoconference with potential hires, then invite standouts to a group interview.

 One of the great perks of being a business owner is that I get to pick who is on my team.
-I’ve worked at companies in the past where there was a weak link, and that was no fun.
+I’ve worked at companies in the past where there was a weak link, and that presented others with a major challenge.

 I look for people invested in their careers who have something to prove—that sums up our whole team.
 I also want to see that they are genuinely caring and often ask, “Why do you work so hard?”
 I don’t want to hear that they just want to buy crap for themselves, but rather to make a good life for their families or give back to the community.